 Martinique Country Report

-The risk of civil or intestate war in 2017 or 2018 is low in Martinique.
+The risk of civil or intestate war in 2018 is low in Martinique.
 Cost-of-living protests in 2009 forced the central government to deploy over 100 additional Gendarmerie officers to the island from the mainland following three weeks of unrest.
 The head of the local government executive, veteran politician Alfred Marie-Jeanne, has toned down his pro-independence rhetoric and the likelihood of an independence inspired civil conflict is low.
 Martinique has no major disputes with its neighbours and France's military superiority over regional states mitigates the risk of interstate conflict.

 Vaccinations required to enter the country